openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

-    "well, it's not that it can read XML files from a twitter feed  nowÂ ;) but after this blog, starting from today, AutoYaST goes one  further step to web 2.0 and has it's own twitter account.
+    "well, it's not that it can read XML files from a twitter feed  now ;) but after this blog, starting from today, AutoYaST goes one  further step to web 2.0 and has it's own twitter account.
      It's not for great hints or enhanced support or so.
-It's just a  little look behind the curtain of my life with AutoYaST ... for those  who careÂ ;)
+It's just a  little look behind the curtain of my life with AutoYaST ... for those  who care ;)
      And it seems you can't do any bigger project these days  without something like a blog, twitter or facebook or ... so ... here it  is."